arnold-c/CSDNoise/manuscript/manuscript.typ

 )
 <tbl-tau-ranking-perfect-test>

-With an imperfect diagnostic test, noise structure was more influential to correlation with emergence than the noise magnitude @tbl-auc-magnitude-ranking-rdt-comparison.
+With an imperfect diagnostic test, noise structure was more influential to correlation with emergence than the noise magnitude (@tbl-auc-magnitude-ranking-rdt-comparison).
-For an RDT-equivalent test with 90% sensitivity and specificity, with a 0-day turnaround time, the correlation between all EWS metrics and emergence was relatively unaffected.
+For an RDT-equivalent test with 90% sensitivity and specificity, with a 0-day turnaround time, the correlation between all EWS metrics and emergence was relatively unaffected by the magnitude of Poisson noise.
 The top four metrics with a perfect diagnostics (autocovariance, variance, mean, and index of dispersion) maintained their positions as the most strongly correlated metrics.
 Under low levels of Poisson noise, autocorrelation was more strongly associated with emergence when calculated on the test positive time series resulting from and RDT than from a perfect diagnostic test ($|"AUC"-0.5| = 0.17 "vs." 0.12$, respectively).
 Under high levels of Poisson noise, the association of coefficient of variation with emergence also increased ($|"AUC"-0.5| = 0.17$ for an RDT vs. 0.11 for a perfect diagnostic).
+When simulations included rubella-like SEIR dynamical noise, the correlation of all metrics decreased (@tbl-auc-magnitude-ranking-rdt-comparison), and was exacerbated at a higher magnitude of noise.
+With low levels of dynamical noise, the autocovariance, variance, and mean maintained some correlation with emergence, albeit at a lower level than observed in Poisson noise scenarios ($|"AUC" - 0.5| = 0.16, 0.14, "and" 0.13$, respectively).
+However, when the magnitude of dynamical noise was increased, these correlations disappeared, with all EWS metrics exhibiting $|"AUC"-0.5| lt.eq 0.5$.

+Most EWS metrics were positively correlated with emergence (AUC > 0.5) for perfect diagnostic tests and an RDT with 90% sensitivity and specificity, with the exception of: the coefficient of variation, with a perfect diagnostic test, and an RDT in low and high dynamical noise ($"AUC" = 0.39, 0.45, "and" 0.48$, respectively); kurtosis with an RDT under low Poisson noise ($"AUC" = 0.45$); and autocorrelation with an RDT under high dynamical noise ($"AUC" = 0.49$) (see supplemental table 2).

 #let auc_magnitude_comparison_table = csv("./manuscript_files/tables/auc-magnitude-comparison.csv")
 #figure(